-The total tuition and living expense budget for in-state Ohio residents to go to Cleveland State University is $29,045 for the 2018/2019 academic year.
-Out-of-state students who don't have Ohio residence can expect a one year cost of $33,412.
+The total tuition and living expense budget for in-state Ohio residents to go to Cleveland State is $28,445 for the 2020/2021 academic year.
+Out-of-state students who don't have Ohio residence can expect a one year cost of $33,212.

 |Books and Supplies||$800|